MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-PolicyConfig.md

 ```

 ### -InformationBarrierMode
-The InformationBarrierMode parameter specifies the mode that controls total number of segments and how many segments can a user be part of.
+The InformationBarrierMode parameter specifies the mode that controls the total number of segments and how many segments a user can be part of.
 Valid values are:

-- SingleSegment – Users in your organization can have 5000 segments but can only be assigned to one segment.
+- SingleSegment: Users in the organization can have 5000 segments but can only be assigned to one segment.
-- MultiSegment – Users in your organization can have 5000 segments and can be assigned up to 10 segments.
-Learn more [here](https://learn.microsoft.com/purview/information-barriers-multi-segment).
+- MultiSegment: Users in the organization can have 5000 segments and can be assigned up to 10 segments.
+For more information, see [Use multi-segment support in information barriers](https://learn.microsoft.com/purview/information-barriers-multi-segment).

 ```yaml
 Type: InformationBarrierMode